AmirShkolnik/DivingCenter/.github/ISSUE_TEMPLATE/-us--user-template.md

 ---
-name: "[US] Template"
+name: "[US] User Template"
-about: Kanban Board for the Diving Center project
+about: As a user
 title: "[US]"
 labels: ''
 assignees: AmirShkolnik